LewisLabUCSD/PinAPL-Py/README.md

 2. Copy your read files (fastq.gz) to the /Data folder

 3. *Rename your read files*.
-To be recognized and correctly interpreted, the fastq.gz file names of control replicates need to start with *“Control_R1_...”,  “Control_R2_....”* etc. Similarly, file names of treatment replicates (e.g. treatmentX) need to start with *“TreatmentX_R1_...”, “TreatmentX_R2_...”* etc. For more information on filename requirements see section 2.
+To be recognized and correctly interpreted, the fastq.gz file names of control replicates need to start with *“Control_R1_...”,  “Control_R2_....”* etc. Similarly, file names of treatment replicates (e.g. treatmentX) need to start with *“TreatmentX_R1_...”, “TreatmentX_R2_...”* etc. For more information on filename requirements see Section 2 of the tutorial.

 4. Copy the *library file (.tsv)* to the /Library folder.
 The library file is a tab delimited file of all sgRNAs in the library.
 Columns should be 1: gene_ID, 2: sgRNA_ID, 3: sequence.
 If you work with the GECKO_v2 library, you can download this file from https://github.com/LewisLabUCSD/PinAPL-Py